 The HOA might offer you a payment plan.
 Along with—or subsequent to—the demand notice, the HOA might offer you a payment plan to get caught up on your HOA dues and assessments.
 Colorado law, in fact, requires HOAs to offer payment plans to homeowners who are delinquent in paying their HOA.
 (Learn more in HOA Laws in Colorado.)

 If you agree to a payment plan, the HOA might agree to waive the late fees or penalties.
 (Learn more about payment plans and other options to catch up if you are delinquent in HOA dues.)

-One tactic your HOA may use to coerce you to pay, is to take away your the right to use recreational facilities, like gyms, pools, and tennis courts until you get caught up.
+One tactic your HOA might use to coerce you to pay is to take away your the right to use recreational facilities, like gyms, pools, and tennis courts until you get caught up.

 If you rent out the property to tenants, the HOA might go after your tenants seeking payment.
 There are some HOAs that require any tenants to sign an agreement promising to pay association dues if the landlord-owners don’t.

 Some states allow an HOA to sue a homeowner for unpaid amounts and then garnish that homeowner’s wages or bank accounts.